 Popular deal aggregators

 These online companies offer discounts and deals based on your preferences, such as zip code and type of service or product.
 Be sure to read: How to use gift cards to save money.
 This article explains how to get the most out of gift cards, using them to budget and stretch your hard-earned dollars, and information about gift card scams and how to avoid them.

 - 8coupons finds deals based on one or more zip codes you specify and broad interests such as eat, play, and shop.

 - Coupons.com has one of the widest selections of online coupons and is especially useful for grocery trips since they can be electronically added to your loyalty card for select stores, including Costco, Safeway, Target and other in the Seattle area.

 - RetailMeNot offers sale items, promo codes, cash back offers, and gift card deals from popular national stores and brands.

-The following are not strictly deal aggregators but they are based in Seattle and do offer incredible deals.
+The following are not strictly deal aggregators but they are Seattle companies that offer incredible deals: